DhanushNehru/Python-Scripts/Save file to Drive/readme.md

 # 📁 Save File and Folder to Drive

 A simple utility to interact with Google Drive.
-This project uses the Google Drive API and requires authentication via a `client_secret.json` file.
+This project uses the Google Drive API and requires authentication via  `client_secret.json` file.

 ## 🚀 Features